pydap/pydap/docs/developer_data_model.rst

 We'll take a detailed look of this attribute in the next subsection.

 .. note:: Prior to Pydap 3.2, all variables had also an attribute called ``_nesting_level``.
-          This attribute has value 1 if the variable is inside a ``SequenceType`` object, 0 if it's outside, and >1 if it's inside a nested sequence.
+          This attribute had value 1 if the variable was inside a ``SequenceType`` object, 0 if it's outside, and >1 if it's inside a nested sequence.
-          This will become clearer later when we talk about sequential data.
           Since Pydap 3.2, the ``_nesting_level`` has been deprecated and there is no intrisic way of finding the where in a deep object a variable is located.